antonycourtney/tad/NOTES.md

     [ ] Need to modify UI to support multiple tabs, move tree selector to individual tabs.
     [ ] Need some UI for importing a CSV into a database as a table
   - Let's build a Snowflake data source and dialect.

+### Nov24

+OK, we have a basic Snowflake data provider.
+Now let's tackle the refactor for having multiple tabs, and being able to use Tad as a table browser.
+Let's start by tweaking AppState to be able to support an empty grid (no source table selected)